-Most mathematics majors at Connecticut College study abroad during their junior year.
-Department requirements are structured to allow students to study away for a semester and still fulfill the requirements of the major by their senior year.
+Many mathematics majors at Connecticut College study abroad during their junior year.
+Departmental requirements are designed to allow students to study away for a semester and still be able to complete the major by the end of the senior year.

 The Budapest Semesters in Mathematics program is a study abroad opportunity for North American undergraduate students in Budapest, Hungary.
-Several Connecticut College students have gone through this program in recent years.
+Several Connecticut College students have participated in this program in recent years.

 The Independent University of Moscow offers a one-semester study abroad program in mathematics and computer science.
-Students from America and Canada are eligible for the program, and courses are taught in English by Russian mathematicians.
+Students from the United States and Canada are eligible for the program, and courses are taught in English by Russian mathematicians.

 Stacey Lion, Department Assistant